Discrete geometry and isotropic surfaces: Discrete moment map flow

 The properties of the above flow shall be studied in a sequel to this work~\cite{JRT}.
 For the time being, we merely provide a numerical simulation of the above flow, implemented in the program \emph{Discrete Moment Map Flow (DMMF)}, hosted on the webpage:

 The idea is to approximate the flow, which is an evolution equation on an infinite dimensional space of maps, by an analogue finite dimensional approximation.
-The finite dimensional flow is expected to converge in some sense to the infinite dimensional flow as $N\to\infty$, at least in favorable situations, but this is part of a broader project to be expanded later in~\cite{JRT}.
+We do not try to compare the two flows from a mathematical perspective.
+The finite dimensional flow is expected to converge in some sense to the infinite dimensional flow as $N\to\infty$, but this is part of a broader project to be expanded later in~\cite{JRT}.